braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ⑤ represents a group of subjects whose class is defined in the property `'SUB_CLASS'`. `'SUB_DICT'` manages the subjects as an indexed dictionary of subjects.
 >
-> ⑥ construts 50 subjects.
+> ⑥ construts 50 subjects with random connectivity matrices.
 >
 > ⑦ defines the `'ID'`, `'LABEL'`, `'NOTES'`, `'BA'` (Brain Atlas) and `'CON'` (a random adjacency matrix) for a subject.
 >